 Academic Record Requirements

-Academic records should show a complete list of courses taken, grades received and any diplomas or certificates earned.
-They should also indicate the number of credits awarded for each course or the number of hours of classroom, lecture, and laboratory and include information about the school's grading scale.
+Academic records must be submitted in the original language and format, and accompanied by an English translation.
+These records should include your full name and a complete list of courses taken and grades received; any exam results; and all diplomas or certificates earned.
+They should indicate the number of credits awarded for each course or the number of hours completed for all classroom, lecture, and laboratory coursework, and information about the school's grading scale.

 Copies of Official Documents May be Submitted as Part of the Application File

 Applicants with international academic credentials may submit copies of official documents for purposes of completing an application file, although these must be accompanied by an affidavit of document authenticity.
 Students applying through the Office of International Student Services will be provided guidance for establishing an Atlas account to which academic documents can be securely uploaded, together with an electronic affidavit.

 Students applying through the Office of Admissions should request this affidavit by writing firstname.lastname@example.org.
 DO NOT EMAIL your documents; this is not a secure way to transmit them.
 Please use the Atlas system to upload your records, or you can mail, fax (574-520-4834) or submit the documents in person.

 Any documents submitted in a language other than English must be translated into English.
 Please discuss your translation options with a staff member of the Office of International Student Services.

 Official Academic Records Must be Submitted After Admission